prominenceai/deepstream-services-library/docs/overview.md

 ```
 Tilers have dimensions, width and height in pixels, and rows and columns settings that can be updated at any time.
 The Tiler API provides services to show a single source with [dsl_tiler_source_show_set](/docs/api-timer.md#dsl_tiler_source_show_set) and return to the tiled view with [dsl_tiler_source_show_all](/docs/api-tiler.md#dsl_tiler_source_show_all).
 The source shown can be controlled manually with operator input, and automatically using [Object Detection Event](#)

-Clients of Tiler components can add/remove one or more [Pad Probe Handlers] (#pad_probe_handlers) to process batched stream buffers -- with Metadata for each Frame and Detected-Object.
+Clients of Tiler components can add/remove one or more [Pad Probe Handlers](#pad-probe-handlers) to process batched stream buffers -- with Metadata for each Frame and Detected-Object within.

 See the [Multi-Source Tiler](/docs/api-tiler.md) reference section for additional information.

 ## On-Screen Display
 On-Screen Display (OSD) components highlight detected objects with colored bounding boxes and labels.
 A Clock with Positional offsets, colors and fonts can be enabled for Display.
 ODE Actions can be used to add/update Frame and Object metadata for the OSD to display.

-OSDs are optional and a Pipeline can have at most one when using a Tiler or one-per-source when using a Demuxer.
+OSDs are optional and a Pipeline (or Branch) can have at most one when using a Tiler or one-per-source when using a Demuxer.
 See the [On-Screen Display API](/docs/api-osd.md) reference section for more information.

+Clients of On-Screen Display components can add/remove one or more [Pad Probe Handlers](#pad-probe-handlers) to process batched stream buffers -- with Metadata for each Frame and Detected-Object.

 ## Rendering and Encoding Sinks
-Sinks, as the end components in the Pipeline, are used to render the Video the video for visual display or encode the streaming video to a file or network.
+Sinks, as the end components in the Pipeline, are used to render the video stream for visual display or encode the streaming video to a file or network.
 All Pipelines require at least one Sink Component to Play.
 A Fake Sink can be created if the final stream is of no interest and can simply be consumed and dropped.
 A case where the `batch-meta-data` produced from the components in the Pipeline is the only data of interest.
 There are currently six types of Sink Components that can be added.

+Clients can add/remove one or more [Pad Probe Handlers](#pad-probe-handlers) to process batched stream buffers -- with Metadata for each Frame and Detected-Object -- on the input (sink pad) only.

 1. Overlay Render Sink
 2. X11/EGL Window Sink